dphfox/Fusion/docs/tutorials/basic-state/computations.md

 	There are 12 players online.
 	```

+This solves our previous 'data desynchronisation' issue - we don't have to
+manually recalculate the message.
+Instead, Fusion handles it for us, because
+we're storing our state in Fusion's objects.

-That's the basic idea of computed objects; they let you define your values
+That's the basic idea of computed objects; they let you naturally define values
-*reactively*, i.e. as automatically-updating computations.
+in terms of other values.

 !!! danger
 	Stick to using state objects and computed objects inside your computations.